DarkPsydeOfTheMoon/EVTUI/README.md

 - [LazyBone152](https://github.com/LazyBone152)'s [XV2-Tools](https://github.com/LazyBone152/XV2-Tools) (License: MIT)

 Although [TGE](https://github.com/tge-was-taken)'s [EvtTool](https://github.com/tge-was-taken/EvtTool) (especially the contributions by [Secre-C](https://github.com/Secre-C)) is not explicitly used in this project, it was *heavily* referenced for the EVT-parsing functionality.

+The `Serialization` library is a port of the forthcoming `exbip` Python library — both original and port by [Pherakki](https://github.com/Pherakki).